JaKooLit/NixOS-Hyprland/README.md

 > This is not purely written in Nix-Language.
 You should check ZaneyOS.
 Link below

-> [!NOTE]
+> [!IMPORTANT]
-> By default, all packages set to install are from NixOS stable channel and hyprland is abit old version
+> By default, all packages set to install are from NixOS stable channel and hyprland on master branch or -git version

-- one reason why I switched to stable branch is because NixOS unstable is really freaking unstable / buggy
+- 25 Feb 2025 - I am really tired of baby sitting Unstable Channel.
+NixOS unstable d Most UNSTABLE Distro I have tried.
+If you are new to NixOS, stay on stable channel.
+However, if you wish to use unstable channel, you need to adjust `flake.nix` , `hosts/host/packages-fonts.nix`, `hosts/host/config.nix` before running the install.sh

+- Make sure to read Hyprland's [WIKI](https://wiki.hyprland.org/Nix/Hyprland-on-NixOS/)

 #### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧